r0nn1ef/server_toasts/README.md

 # Server Toasts v0.0.1-dev

 Server Toasts is a proof of concept module that uses Javascript server-sent events to send "Toast" messages to site users.
-<strong> ${\color{red}THIS MODULE SHOULD NOT BE USED IN A PRODUCTION ENVIRONMENT.
+<strong>THIS MODULE SHOULD NOT BE USED IN A PRODUCTION ENVIRONMENT.
 I AM NOT RESPONSIBLE FOR SYSTEM DAMAGE OR DATA LOSS
-FROM USING THIS MODULE.}$$</strong> These same concepts could be applied to any number of use cases where you need to push a message to the user.
+FROM USING THIS MODULE.</strong> These same concepts could be applied to any number of use cases where you need to push a message to the user.
 For example, in a weather application, you could push severe weather alerts to your users informing them of those alerts.